Friday, January 12, 2024, 7:30 pm

 Seattle Symphony Orchestra

-Elisa Barston, Seattle Symphony Principal Second Violin and multi-award-winning artist, has performed as soloist with world-leading orchestras, including Chicago, Los Angeles, Seattle, and Taipei, and, at the request of Sir Yehudi Menuhin, made her European debut with the English Chamber Orchestra.
+Elisa Barston, Seattle Symphony Principal Second Violin and multi-award-winning artist, (video clip) has performed as soloist with world-leading orchestras, including Chicago, Los Angeles, Seattle, and Taipei, and, at the request of Sir Yehudi Menuhin, made her European debut with the English Chamber Orchestra.
 Notable performances include the U.S. premieres of two previously unpublished violin concerti by Antonio Vivaldi, Philip Glass’s Violin Concerto No. 1, Sergei Prokofiev’s Violin Concerto No. 1, and Astor Piazzolla’s “Four Seasons of Buenos Aires” with the Seattle Symphony.

 Ms. Barston performs on a c.
 1715 – c.
 1720 violin by Joseph Guarnerius filius Andrea, Cremona, utilizing a c.
 1830 bow by Francois Xavier Tourte, Paris.
 Her guests (see below) for January 12th with The Seattle Series will be returning-pianist Amy Yang of the Curtis Institute of Music; cellist Sarah Rommel, making her TSS debut; and violinist Noah Geller, concertmaster of the Seattle Symphony Orchestra.